-The picture book can be a great launch story for a variety of learning activities, creative writing, and art projects.
+The picture book, Miss Suzy, can be a great launch story for a variety of learning activities, creative writing, and art projects.
 It is perfect for early elementary aged learners.
 (It was my very favorite picture book when I was a girl.)

 Miss Suzy Synopsis